clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 See [this example](https://github.com/clwyatt/accessibility-templates/tree/main/beamer-to-html).

-### Case 2: Using Markdown
+### Case 2: Using Alternative Markup Languages

-If you do not currently use LaTeX, consider Markdown.
+If you do not currently use LaTeX, consider Markdown ( or Asciidoc, or reStructuredText).

 * simple markup, but supports sections, math, and figures
 * pandoc can generate accessible html, epub, or docx/pptx (with the proper structure)